cabrerahector/wordpress-popular-posts/readme.txt

 Yes, check the [Other Notes](http://wordpress.org/plugins/wordpress-popular-posts/other_notes/) section for more information.

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = First thing you need to do is get a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 You'll find several .PO files bundled with the plugin under the *lang* folder.
-If you're planning to add a new language, grab *wordpress-popular-posts.po* and rename it to add the proper suffix for your language (eg. wordpress-popular-posts-es_ES.po, for Spanish).
-In any case, open the PO file using Poedit (or your preferred gettext editor) and update the strings there.
-It sounds complicated, I know, but it's not.

-Check this handy [guide](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ "Translating WordPress Plugins & Themes"), in case you get lost at some point.
+If you're planning to add a new language, check this handy [guide](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ "Translating WordPress Plugins & Themes").
 If you're interested in sharing your translation with others (or just helped update a current translation), please [let me know](http://wordpress.org/support/plugin/wordpress-popular-posts).

 = I want your plugin to have X or Y functionality.
-Can it be done? = If it fits the nature of my plugin and it sounds like something others would like to have, there's a pretty good chance that I will implement it (and if you can provide some sample code with useful comments, much better).
+Can it be done? = If it fits the nature of my plugin and it sounds like something other users would like to have too, there's a pretty good chance that I will implement it (and if you can provide some sample code with useful comments, much better).

 = Your plugin seems to conflict with my current Theme / this other Plugin.
 Can you please help me? = If the theme/plugin you're talking about is a free one that can be downloaded from somewhere, sure I can try and take a look into it.
 Premium themes/plugins are out of discussion though, unless you're willing to grant me access to your site (or get me a copy of this theme/plugin) so I can check it out.